How The Android Image Loading Library Glide and Fresco Works?

-You can say that the bitmap pool is a list of bitmaps which are no longer needed but are available for reuse to load the new bitmap in the same memory.
+You can say that the bitmap pool is a list of bitmaps that are no longer needed but are available for reuse to load the new bitmap in the same memory.

 When any bitmap is available for recycle, Glide just pushes the bitmap in that bitmap pool.

-Fresco also does the same things like Glide.
-There are few different things but the concept is almost same.
+Fresco also does the same things as Glide.
+There are a few different things but the concept is almost the same.

 I think we have received a good amount of knowledge today.